News and Announcements for LearningUkulele.com

 This is the fingering I use most often.

 Finger two is covering string four and three with a partial barre.
-This chord can be transposed up and down the fingerboard by placing finger on on string one, two frets lower than the fingers on string two, three, and four.
+Finger three is on string two, frets (2).
+This chord can be transposed up and down the fingerboard by placing finger one on string one, two frets lower than the fingers on string two, three, and four.

-For fingering single notes its always a goal of trying to get right behind the fret.
+For fingering single notes it's always a goal of trying to get right behind the fret.
 That is is location that requires the least amount of effort for pressing the string down to the fingerboard.
 This fingering is also the goal for the individual notes of a chord.
-And, is not always possible - especially when the notes are on the same fret on adjacent strings.
-This barre of finger two allows you to get as close to the frets as possible.
-And, with the added benefit of still being able to use finger one and four for embellishments and added notes.
+This is not always possible - especially when the notes are on the same fret on adjacent strings.
+This partial barre of finger two allows you to get as close to the frets as possible.
+With the added benefit of still being able to use finger one and four for embellishments and added notes.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee

 Aloha, Curt, All I can say is WOW!
 What you have accomplished is simply incredible!
 All the best — Glen Hirabayashi, The Aloha Boys

 Folks, if you haven't stopped by Curt's site, do so right now! ..And get his books, they are fantastic.
 This guy knows his stuff and is able to pass it along too. — Alan Johnson Proprietor, The 4th Peg

 I can highly recommend Curt's Uke books — I have four of them and they are excellent. — fatveg — Portland